Government poised to boost infrastructure spend

 CAPE TOWN, Monday 11 September 2017

-The 112th Master Builders South Africa Congress 2017 was declared open this morning by the organisation’s President, Bafikile Bonke Simelane.
+The 112th Master Builders South Africa Congress 2017 was declared open by the organisation’s President, Bafikile Bonke Simelane.

 Recognised as the de facto representative body for the South African construction industry, Master Builders South Africa annual Congress assembled a formidable array of speakers from the construction sector, government departments, health and safety specialists, and other industry bodies, to debate and tackle the challenges facing the sector.